By Richard Mortier - 2019-10-18

 We get some additional output from the initialization of the unikernel and its successful boot, then we see our expected output, and Solo5's report of the application's successful completion.

-Mirage provides a nice abstraction for this in the form of configuration keys.
-The Mirage
+Mirage provides a nice abstraction for this in the form of

-in the keys
+in the runtime_args

 parameter.